 Processing times for the eVisa are usually within 6 working days.
-The travel permit has a 90-day validity period from the date of issue and it allows Argentinian nationals to remain in Kenya for a total of 3 consecutive months.
-If the traveler wants to extend the trip, they can visit the Nairobi Immigration Department to ask for a 90-day extension.
+The travel permit has a 90-day validity period from the date of issue and it allows Argentinian nationals to remain in Kenya for a total of 30 consecutive days.
+If the traveler wants to stay in Kenya longer, they can extend the visa twice, the first time for 2 months, and then for 3.
+Visa extensions are requested at the Nairobi Immigration Department.

 As mentioned above, the eVisa for Kenya covers several scenarios, tourism being the most common one, hence it being known as Tourist Visa for Kenya as well.
 For those traveling for reasons other than leisure or a quick business trip, Argentines must make sure to check which visa applies before planning the journey.

 The requirements set by the Kenya electronic travel permit for Argentinian visitors are very straightforward and easy to meet.

 Some documentation that Argentinian nationals have to provide during the online application process are:

 - A copy of the Argentine passport (biographical page).
 The passport cannot expire for a minimum of 6 months after the passenger of Argentina arrives in Kenya

 - A digital color picture that follows the Kenyan photo prerequisites